yying1/FootballTaggingProject/README.md

 ***How to run this application?***
 1. Copy FootballTaggingApp.py and Field.jpg to the same local directory
 2. Double click on the .py file or run with your choice of Python editor

+### More

+For more information about this project and the software, plese visit the [Wiki](https://github.com/yying1/FootballTaggingProject/wiki) page!